 The 2018 greeting card consists of several parts, all of which are decorated with blind embossing and hot foil stamping.
 The moose on the front of the card is a very deep and detailed blind embossing on several levels, which required meticulous care both with the motif and during the production process.

-“The structure of the moose’s fur and the details of its face were by far the hardest to achieve,” Chen says, describing his work on the 2018 greeting card for Holmen Iggesund.
+“The structure of the moose’s fur and the details of its face were by far the hardest to achieve,” Chen says, describing his work on the 2018 greeting card for Holmen.

 The large, detailed and deep blind embossing of a moose is done on several levels down to a maximum depth of 5 mm.